Haunterrr/docker_django_dev/README.md

-# docker_django_dev
-Testing Travis CI on an existing Django/Docker project
+## Testing Travis CI on an existing Django/Docker project